About us

 Molecular Imaging

 With the development of novel PET tracers for molecular imaging, Life Molecular Imaging (LMI) is focusing on a key area of modern medicine.
-LMI strives to be a leader in the field of molecular imaging by developing innovative products that improve early detection and characterization of chronic and life-threatening diseases, leading to better therapeutic outcomes and improved quality of life.
+LMI strives to be a leader in the field of molecular imaging by developing innovative products that improve early detection and characterization of chronic and life-threatening diseases, leading to better therapeutic outcomes.

 Our Mission